canggihpw/thesisdtetiugm/README.md

 Your program codes stored here.
 Using some more tweaking, a python code can be run from inside LaTeX and the output will be embedded inside output pdf.

 ### Equations
 Centralized compile-able equations.
 You can compile the equations only pdf here, or call it from your `contents/*.tex` file.
+To make a separated compiled equations, run `contents/equations-wrapper.tex`.

 ### Images
 Your images database sit here.